 The plaintiff must prove both the fact and the amount of damages.
 See Intel Corp. v.
 Terabyte Int’l, Inc., 6 F.3d 614, 621 (9th Cir.1993); Lindy Pen Co. v.
 Bic Pen Corp., 982 F.2d 1400, 1407 (9th Cir.1993).

 The plaintiff’s actual damages are measured by any direct injury that plaintiff proves and any lost profits plaintiff would have earned but for the infringement.
-See Lindy Pen Co, 982 F.2d at 1407 (where proof of actual damage is difficult, a court may base damage award on defendant’s profits, on a theory of unjust enrichment).
+See Lindy Pen Co, 982 F.2d at 1407 (holding that when proof of actual damage is difficult, court may base damage award on defendant’s profits, on theory of unjust enrichment).
 However, the fact that the infringer did not profit from the infringement does not preclude an award of damages.
-See Intel Corp., 6 F.3d at 621 (court determination of damages for mislabeling computer chips as those of faster manufacturer properly calculated by multiplying infringer’s sales by plaintiff’s lost profits and taking 95% of the product, based on inference that great majority of chips were counterfeit.)
+See Intel Corp., 6 F.3d at 621 (holding that damages for mislabeling computer chips as those of faster manufacturer were properly calculated by multiplying infringer’s sales by plaintiff’s lost profits and taking 95% of product, based on inference that great majority of chips were counterfeit).

 To avoid the risk of overcompensation in the award of prospective costs, damage instructions should inform the jury that the award of prospective costs should not exceed the damage to the value of the infringed mark.
 See Adray v.
 Adry-Mart, Inc., 76 F.3d 984, 989 (9th Cir.1995).